 2 - Learn something new

-Now is the time to make a new year’s resolution to learn a new craft.
+January is the time to make a new year’s resolution, so why not learn a new craft in 2025.
 Choose something you’ve never done or perhaps return to a hobby you used to do, but now don’t seem to have the time for.

 With January’s cold crisp days, you’ve got the perfect excuse to stay inside and concentrate on honing your skills.
 How about stone carving, making jewellery or pottery painting?